 What happens if you’ve already been burned by a contractor, though?
 We’ll talk about this next as we wrap things up.

-What Can You Do If You’ve Been Scammed by a Contractor?
+What Can You Do If You’ve Been Ripped-Off by a Contractor?

-Pro tip: Keep in mind that exactly what rights you have largely depends on the state where you live, as well as whether or not the project involves new construction or remodeling an existing home.
+Keep in mind that exactly what rights you have largely depend on the state where you live, as well as whether or not the project involves new construction or remodeling an existing home.

 Should you find yourself in this situation, Andrey recommends following the following 3 steps:

 If you have a hunch something’s wrong, get a certified third-party professional to come take a look (you can even do this over the weekend or after business hours, so the existing contractor won’t be any wiser) and provide you with their opinion.